 Long considered underrated in upstate New York, this park is situated on Lake Ontario’s eastern edge, thus offering the prettiest sunsets.
 The park offers a sandy beach on Lake Ontario, a bathhouse, a picnic area, fishing, and bird watching.
 If you bring a small sailboat or kayak, there is a car-top boat launch.
 Lake Ontario’s current high water levels are causing erosion and loss of sand from the main beach.
 The net effect is a narrow strip of beach.
 This phenomenon is happening in the entire Great Lakes region.

 The Lake Ontario Dune and Wetland System is a 17-mile shoreline, which extends along Lake Ontario.
-The dunes are similar to those found on Lake Michigan in Indiana and western Michigan and are the only large freshwater dunes site in the northeastern United States.
+The unique sand dunes are similar to those found on Lake Michigan at the Indiana Dunes National Lakeshore and along the western Michigan shoreline.
+These sand dunes are the only large freshwater dunes site in the northeastern United States.

 #1 Warren Dunes State Park on Lake Michigan

-The beaches are beautiful and they have even set aside a portion to be dog friendly.
-Lifeguards can be found overseeing some of the largest beach areas and food service is available.
+The best beaches of Warren Dunes are beautiful and they have even set aside a perfect place along the shore to be dog friendly.
+Lifeguards can be found overseeing some of the largest beach areas, and food services are available.

 Related Great Lakes Beaches Posts

-Under the Radar, Michigan Visits the Thumb – The PBS Network show “Under the Radar Michigan” visited the Michigan Upper Thumb area during the summer of 2019.
+Under the Radar, Michigan Visits the Thumb – The PBS Network show “Under the Radar Michigan” visited the tip of Michigan Upper Thumb in the lower peninsula area during the summer of 2019.
 To those who love the Thumb, this has been a much-anticipated episode.
 We offer a glimpse of the highlights.

 2020 Could Set New Record Water Levels Across Great Lakes – This monthly update from the Detroit District of the Army Corps of Engineers offers current and forecasted lake water levels of Lakes Michigan-Huron.
 2020 looks to be at the cusp of setting historical records of lake levels for all the Great Lakes.
 This is affecting beaches, marinas, and homeowners along the lakeshore.